becagarcia-dev/logic-programming/04-Iterative-Structures-&-Data-Loops/README.md

 # Module 04: Iterative Structures & Data Loops

 ### 📝 Description
-This module focuses on mastering iterative execution paths and loop control mechanics using conditional repetitions.
-The challenges explore dynamic data streams, state accumulation, input validation boundaries, and iterative mathematical processing using `while` (`enquanto/faca`) loops to manage continuous execution blocks efficiently.
+This module focuses on mastering iterative execution paths and loop control mechanics using conditional repetitions and dynamic step jumps.
+The challenges explore data streams, state accumulation, input validation boundaries, iterative mathematical processing, and custom step intervals using `while` (`enquanto/faca`) and bounded `for` (`para/passo`) loops.

 ### 📊 Logic & Loops Reference
 This mapping details how iterative structures and control loops operate in this section: